mikedeeno84/senior-assessment/README.md

 ## Submit

-Push your code to github.
+Push your code to github and email REPO LINK (no zip required) to joe@fullstackacademy.com